cdl-geneseo/ai-statement/docs/index.md

 ## Upholding and advancing Geneseo\'s values

-As we engage with GenAI at Geneseo, individually and as a community, we should ask ourselves continuously **how and when we can use this technology in ways that uphold and advance our values.** Below are some questions to consider raising with colleagues and students, organized by these values. **Many more questions could be raised in connection with each value**, and some questions could be repeated under more than one value.
+As we engage with GenAI at Geneseo, individually and as a community, we should ask ourselves continuously **how and when we can use this technology in ways that uphold and advance our values.** Below are some questions to consider under our values of learning, creativity, belonging, civic engagement, and sustainability. **Many more questions could be raised in connection with each value**, and some questions could be repeated under more than one value.
 Those below are simply intended to help get substantive conversations going.

 ### Learning